emilyfeather/erg-2k-analysis/README.md

   binomial test).
 - Bunching at faster barriers was weaker — fewer athletes reach those times, so both the crowds and the statistical power shrink.
-- cube law finding: top-100 men vs women exhibited a 64% power gap = 18% speed gap
+- Cube law finding: top-100 men average 64% more power than the top-100 women, so the speed gap is only 18%
-- athletes reach peak speed in their 20s for both men and women
+- Athletes reach peak speed in their 20s (both men and women)

 ## Method
 Scraped the public rankings with pandas (rate-limited), cleaned times to